 Immediately following the reorganization, our only material asset will be the general partnership interests in Silvercrest L.P.
-We will use approximately \$42.4 million of the net proceeds from this offering to purchase Class B units of Silvercrest L.P. from its current limited partners, including all Class B units held by Vulcan Wealth Management LLC, or Vulcan, and such Class B units acquired by us will be immediately converted into Class A units.
+We will use approximately \$35.4 million of the net proceeds from this offering to purchase Class B units of Silvercrest L.P. from its current limited partners, including all Class B units held by Vulcan Wealth Management LLC, or Vulcan, and such Class B units acquired by us will be immediately converted into Class A units.
 Vulcan will therefore no longer hold any portion of Silvercrest L.P's Class B units or any of our Class B common stock subsequent to the reorganization.
 Following the reorganization and this offering, we will own all of the Class A units, which represent the general partnership interest in Silvercrest L.P., or approximately 42.6% of the partnership units of Silvercrest L.P. (or approximately 46.0% of the partnership units if the underwriters exercise in full their option to purchase additional shares of Class A common stock).
 The remaining approximately 57.4% of the partnership units in Silvercrest L.P. (or 54.0% of the partnership units if the underwriters exercise in full their option to purchase additional shares of Class A common stock) will be held by 38 of our principals.
 We refer to our principals and one outside investor, Vulcan, collectively as our limited partners in this prospectus.
 In addition, Silvercrest L.P. has issued deferred equity units exercisable for 191,828 Class B units, which entitle the holders thereof to receive distributions from Silvercrest L.P. to the same extent as if the underlying Class B units were outstanding.
 See "The Reorganization and Our Holding Company Structure" for a description of the reorganization and the structure of our company.
-Prior to the consummation of this offering, Silvercrest L.P. intends to make a distribution to its limited partners in the aggregate amount of approximately \$10.0 million out of available cash and through borrowings under our proposed, new credit facility to be entered into by our subsidiary, Silvercrest Asset Management Group LLC, or SAMG LLC, prior to the closing of this offering.
+Prior to the consummation of this offering, Silvercrest L.P. will make a distribution to its limited partners in the aggregate amount of approximately \$10.0 million out of available cash and through borrowings under a new \$15.0 million credit facility entered into by all of the subsidiaries of Silvercrest L.P.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" for more information about the new credit facility.
 Purchasers in this offering will not be entitled to any portion of this distribution and such distribution may not be indicative of the amount of any future distributions.